 Breast implant-associated anaplastic large cell lymphoma is not breast cancer.
 It's a form of non-Hodgkin's lymphoma.
 The disease is caused by the mutation of a specific gene which causes T-cells to produce excess amounts of a protein known as anaplastic lymphoma kinase (ALK1).

 It is not known why textured implants can cause this cancer.
 However, research suggests that it may be linked to the inflammation that results in the formation of the scar tissue, which in turn holds the implants in place.
 It is also possible that bacterial contamination at the surgical site may play a role, as well as a family history of lymphoma.

 An individual's risk of developing BIA-ALCL is believed to be low, but is serious and can lead to death.
 Initial symptoms of ALCL usually consist of a painless, but noticeable swelling in the lymph nodes (for example, the armpit or neck).
 This may be followed by a loss of appetite, generalized fatigue, fever, and night sweats.
 There also might be a mass or pain in the area of the breast implant.
 An accurate diagnosis requires the analysis of an enlarged lymph node in order to determine if lymphoma cells are present.

-As of August 1, 2019, a total of 573 cases of anaplastic large cell lymphoma associated with breast implants were submitted to the FDA.
-Of these, 481 (84%) reports involved Allergan breast implants, 50 (9%) reports involved implants manufactured by Mentor, Sientra, and other companies, and 40 (7%) reports did not identify the implant manufacturer.
-These BIA-ALCL reports included 33 deaths.
-The implant manufacturer was identified in 13 of these cases and 12 such cases involved Allergan implants.
+As of January 5, 2020, a total of 733 cases of anaplastic large cell lymphoma associated with breast implants were submitted to the FDA.
+Of these, 620 (85%) reports involved Allergan breast implants, 66 (9%) reports involved implants manufactured by Mentor, Sientra, and other companies, and 47 (6%) reports did not identify the implant manufacturer.
+These BIA-ALCL reports included 36 deaths.
 Based on the available adverse event data, the median time from implantation to diagnosis of ALCL is 8 years.

 If detected early enough, BIA-ALCL can often be successfully treated by removal of the implant and surrounding scar tissue.
 However, ALCL can metastasize to other parts of the body and treatment with chemotherapy and radiation may be required.
 Early diagnosis is of utmost importance.